ietf-rats-wg/eat/draft-ietf-rats-eat.md

 * All claims that are not understood by implementations MUST be ignored

-CDDL along with text descriptions is used to defineeach claim indepdent of encoding.
+CDDL along with text descriptions is used to define each claim indepdent of encoding.
 Each claim is defined as a CDDL group (the group is a general aggregation and type definition feature of CDDL).
 In the encoding section
 {{encoding}}, the CDDL groups turn into CBOR map